 Written Tests: You are required to take and pass a written test when you have never been licensed in this or any other state, when your driver license has been expired, or you have not driven for a period of two years or more.
 Wyoming's Q-test system consists of questions related to the class of license you are applying for.
 It also will contain questions regarding seat belt usage and other laws related to driving on Wyoming roadways.
 If you are not familiar with Wyoming's laws for operating a motor vehicle, you should study the appropriate manual for the type of vehicle you are being licensed for:

-- Non-Commercial Class A and B and Commercial Class A, B, and C: Heavy Vehicle Manual
+- Commercial Class A, B, and C: Heavy Vehicle Manual

 - Class M: Motorcycle